 Cars are nothing but computers on wheels these days, and you can take a whole bunch of advantages from that.
 As the cars are more advanced than ever, the benefit is that you can tap in and get a live diagnosis from the car.
 Since 1986, it wasn’t possible to determine the car’s problems unless a mechanic took the car apart to know the problem.
-After that, cars started to come with the OBD, or the Onboard Diagnostics compatibility to determine the problems in the car.
+After that, cars started to come with the OBD or the Onboard Diagnostics compatibility to determine the car’s problems.

 After 1995, the OBD 2 compatibility expanded from light trucks to personal cars and heavy trucks.
 With the proper diagnosis data, you can easily decide what to do about the fault and fix it before it gets worse.
 Stick to the article to learn how to use automotive diagnostic scanners and smoothly ride your car with proper diagnosis: